immich-app/immich/docs/docs/FAQ.md

 ```

 After removing the the containers and volumes, the **Files** can be cleaned up (if necessary) from the `UPLOAD_LOCATION` by simply deleting an unwanted files or folders.

+### Why iOS app shows duplicate photos on the timeline while the web doesn't?

+If you are using `My Photo Stream`, the native Photos app curates those assets that is not properly handled by the library we are using in Immich app to query for the local assets, thus showing duplicated assets.
+To fix this, you can disable `My Photo Stream` in the native Photos app.